Jawadalrajhi/holbertonschool-shell/basics/README.md

+# Basics Folder

-This directory contains scripts for the Holberton School shell basics project.
+This folder contains the first Bash scripts for the Holberton School Shell project.

+## Scripts

+- 0-current_working_directory: Prints the absolute path of the current directory.